-We expect our Permian-Garden City acreage to continue to be the primary driver for the growth of our reserves, production and cash flow for the foreseeable future.
+While we continue to look at potential acquisitions on a going forward basis, both within our Permian-Midland Basin area and in other locations, we expect our Permian-Midland Basin acreage to continue to be the primary driver for the growth of our reserves, production and cash flow for the foreseeable future.

-Since our inception, we have established and realized our reserves, production and cash flow primarily through our drilling program, coupled with select strategic acquisitions.
-Our net proved reserves were estimated at 238,167 MBOE on a three-stream basis as of December 31, 2018, of which 91% are classified as proved developed reserves and 26% are attributed to oil reserves.
+Since our inception, we have established and realized our reserves, production and cash flow primarily through our drilling program, coupled with select targeted acquisitions.
+Our net proved reserves were estimated at 293,377 MBOE on a three-stream basis as of December 31, 2019, of which 83% are classified as proved developed reserves and 27% are attributable to oil reserves.
 We report our production volumes on a three-stream basis, which separately reports NGL from crude oil and natural gas.

-As part of our on-going reserves estimation process, for our year-end 2018 reserves estimation, we incorporated additional production data to reflect (i) the higher gas content and steeper oil declines on our historical wells and (ii) the negative effects on oil production from tighter spacing on our recent wells.
-This additional production history has led to more specific forecasts, including specific b-factors, for both developed and undeveloped locations as we take into account additional production data.
-There is inherent uncertainty in the reserves estimation process and therefore we will continue to monitor the future production of these wells as well as other available data.
-In this Annual Report, the information presented with respect to our estimated proved reserves has been prepared by Ryder Scott Company, L.P. ("Ryder Scott"), our independent reserve engineers, in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC") applicable to the periods presented.
+In this Annual Report, the information with respect to our estimated proved reserves has been prepared by Ryder Scott Company, L.P. ("Ryder Scott"), our independent reserve engineers, in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC") applicable to the reporting dates presented.

-The following table summarizes our total estimated net proved reserves presented on a three-stream basis, net acreage and producing wells as of December 31, 2018, and average daily production presented on a three-stream basis for the year ended December 31, 2018.
-Based on estimates in the report prepared by Ryder Scott, we operated wells that represent 99.7% of the economic value of our proved developed oil, NGL and natural gas reserves as of December 31, 2018.
+The following table summarizes our total estimated net proved reserves presented on a three-stream basis, net acreage and producing wells as of the date presented, and net average daily production presented on a three-stream basis for the period presented.
+Based on estimates in the report prepared by Ryder Scott, we operated wells that represent 99.8% of the economic value of our proved developed oil, NGL and natural gas reserves as of December 31, 2019.